Fransou/Strong-Baseline-Molecular-FSL/README.md

 ### MHNFS

-To train the model, the original codebase of MHNFSwas used.
+To train the model, the original codebase of MHNFS was used.
 To run the evaluation, use the following command:

 ```bash